 workforce is 53 and one-third of the state's physicians

 over 60 years of age.
 The number of practitioners

 retiring soon far exceeds the number of new graduates

 ready to take their places.
 To help improve and ensure

-access to primary care in this rural area, FORWARD NM has
+access to primary care in this rural area, the Southwest Center for Health

 Health Careers pipeline.